 Effective January 1, 2003, the Partnership adopted the provisions of FASB Interpretation No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others" ("FASB Interpretation No. 45").
 The accounting recognition provisions of FASB Interpretation No. 45 are effective January 1, 2003 on a prospective basis.
 They require that a guarantor recognize, at the inception of a guarantee, a liability for the fair value of the obligation undertaken in issuing the guarantee.
 Under prior accounting principles, a guarantee would not have been recognized as a liability until a loss was probable and reasonably estimable.
-FASB Interpretation No. 45 had no impact on the Partnership's financial position or results of operations during the first quarter 2003.
+FASB Interpretation No. 45 had no impact on the Partnership's financial position or results of operations for the three and six months ended June 30, 2003.